wajahatabbas27/IZ-Social-Media-Platform-Backend/README.md

 - const error = validationResult(req);
   if (!error.isEmpty()) return res.status(400).json({ error: error.array() });

-- StatusCode : - success - 200 - failure/error/bad-request - 400 - server Error - 500
+- StatusCode : - success - 200 - failure/error/bad-request - 400 - server Error - 500 -- unAuthorize request - 401 code-for-missing-token

 - Creating a user by using the Model User that is created from the Schema of the database.
 - Saving user inside database ---- user.save();